cbayonao/meli-challenge/CI_CD_README.md

-# 🚀 CI/CD Pipeline & Deployment Guide
+# 🚀 CI/CD Pipeline & Deployment Guide - Serverless

-This document explains the complete CI/CD pipeline setup for your Meli Challenge Scrapy project, including automated testing, building, and deployment to AWS ECS.
+This document explains the complete CI/CD pipeline setup for your Meli Challenge Scrapy project, including automated testing, building, and deployment to AWS using Serverless Framework.

 ## 📋 Table of Contents